Cindy Halloran, an occupational therapist, is the Director of The Center for AAC & Autism.

-Peter Hockley graduated from Speech Pathology at Sydney University in 2000, and completed a Masters of Applied Linguistics in 2017.
+Peter Hockley graduated from Speech Pathology at Sydney University in 2000, and completed a Masters of Applied Linguistics in 2017 at Macquarie University.
 He has worked in Tasmania, the Northern Territory in Australia and the United Kingdom.
-He is currently a senior Speech Pathologist in the Department of Education based in Hobart, Tasmania.
+Peter works at Hockley Speech Pathology, a private practice in Tasmania, specialising in Augmentative and Alternative Communication.

-Peter is passionate about supporting children, adolescents and adults to use AAC, and providing customized AAC training for families and schools.
+He is passionate about supporting children, adolescents and adults to use AAC, and providing customized AAC training and workshops.
 Peter is a member of Speech Pathology Australia and AGOSCI.